Kang Chiao International School authorization and accreditation

 KCIS High School Diploma Program

 High school students from Grades 11-12 who choose this program will have a wide variety of courses that will prepare them for their chosen major/career.
-In this program, students may take regular electives and AP courses.
+Grades 11 and 12 students have three different academic programs to choose from - International Baccalaureate Diploma Programme, Advanced Placement Program, and the KCIS High School Program.
+These programs are taught in self-contained classrooms with departmentalization for high school students.

 AP Capstone Program